 Take a Trip to the Marietas Islands

 It won’t take long before someone offers you a tour of the nearby Marietas Islands.
-In fact, this is one of the best things to do in the whole Puerto Vallarta area.
+In fact, this is one of the top things to do in Punta Mita and the whole Puerto Vallarta area.

 Punta Mita is much closer to the islands than Puerto Vallarta- you can check their proximity on Google Maps which means that there is far less boat travel to get there.
 Due to this, the tours offered are also cheaper as the boat’s running costs are lower.